maryagiamah/Hng_tasks2/README.md

     ```
 - **Possible Errors**:
     - 404 Not Found: If person with given ID doesn't exist.

-## Sample Usage
-Provide examples of how to make requests to your API using tools like cURL or Postman.

-## Request and Response Formats
-Explain the expected format of requests and the structure of responses.

 ## Known Limitations and Assumptions
 - **Limitations**: